aafiaibrahim11/netflix_sql_project/README.md

 # NETFLIX SQL PROJECT
 <img width="2226" height="678" alt="logo" src="https://github.com/user-attachments/assets/ff2b549a-850a-4ce6-ac81-1bee9950eb13" />

-## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

-## Objectives
+## About the Project

-- Analyze the distribution of content types (movies vs TV shows).
+Hi!
+I'm Aafia Ibrahim, an aspiring data analyst, and this is my very first SQL project and GitHub repository.
+I wanted to explore real-world data and sharpen my SQL skills, so I picked something we all love—Netflix!
+Using a dataset of Netflix movies and TV shows, I’ve tried to answer interesting questions using SQL queries and draw meaningful insights from the data.

+## What I Worked On
+-Compared Movies vs TV Shows on the platform
-- Identify the most common ratings for movies and TV shows.
+-Explored common ratings and genres
-- List and analyze content based on release years, countries, and durations.
-- Explore and categorize content based on specific criteria and keywords.
+-Looked into trends by year, country, and duration -Filtered content by directors, keywords, and actors -Identified top performers and categories based on specific logic

 ## Dataset